The Hydrant Programme

 - Collaborate with other policing programs to enhance the support to forces, partners and stakeholders within the area of vulnerability.

 - Maintain effective liaison with strategic partners and key stakeholders.

 - Coordinate the receipt of safeguarding referrals and reports of crime on behalf of police forces in the UK where this adds value.

 - Coordinate the police service response to IICSA recommendations.

 - Provide a national analysis capability for child sexual abuse and other areas of vulnerability.
 Collaborate with other policing programmes and partners to develop a wider understanding of scale and threat.

 - The Hydrant Programme works with UK forces, along with partners and stakeholders across the vulnerability sector to ensure a coordinated policing response to child sexual abuse and exploitation.

 Operation Hydrant established in June 2014 to deliver the national policing response, oversight, and coordination of non-recent child sexual abuse investigations concerning persons of public prominence, or in relation to those offences which took place within institutional settings.

-Operation Hydrant was set up when it became apparent that Forces around the country were investigating a significant number of non-recent allegations of sexual abuse involving persons of public prominence or within institutions.
+Operation Hydrant was set up when it became apparent that forces around the country were investigating a significant number of non-recent allegations of child sexual abuse involving persons of public prominence or within institutions.
 There was a risk that investigators were looking at the same individuals and institutions and it was also clear that officers dealing with these complex cases required support and guidance.